 - Thread crochet hook with bamboo handle

-The recommended size of crochet hook for this pattern is a small size 9mm thread crochet hook.
+The recommended size crochet hook for this pattern is a small size 9mm thread crochet hook.
 However, this might be too small for some people to work with, especially since the project is crocheted with two threads held together.
-The recommended size is for best for people who already have experience working with smaller crochet hooks and tend to have a loose tension.
+The recommended size is for best for people who already have experience working with smaller crochet hooks and tend to have loose tension.
 Play around with hook sizes to see what works for you; the bracelet design is adaptable so just do what feels comfortable.

 Hold both strands of thread together.
 Crochet a chain.
 The recommended starting chain is 52 stitches long, which is the right size for the recommended hook and loose tension.
 This should make an adult-sized crochet friendship bracelet.
 You may need to adjust your own number of stitches to make the bracelet size that you want, especially if you have a different hook size or tighter tension.
-The length of the chain will be approximately the size of the entire bracelet so you can easily gauge how long to make it to suit your needs.Continue to 3 of 6 below.
+The length of the chain will be approximately the size of the entire bracelet so you can easily gauge how long to make it to suit your needs.Continue to 3 of 5 below.

 03 of 05

 04 of 05

 Turn your crochet bracelet.
 Now slip stitch into the back loop only of each hdc stitch from the row below.
-Note that working the slip stitch into the first stitch of the row is optional; some people find it difficult to work that first stitch and it won't make a big difference to the design if you skip it.Continue to 5 of 6 below.
+Note that working the slip stitch into the first stitch of the row is optional; some people find it difficult to work that first stitch and it won't make a big difference to the design if you skip it.Continue to 5 of 5 below.

 05 of 05

-Leave about two - three inches of thread at the end of the crochet friendship bracelet.
+Leave about 2 to 3 inches of thread at the end of the crochet bracelet.
 Cut and tie off.
 Do not weave in ends.
-The beginning and ending ends of the thread crochet bracelet will be used to tie the bracelet onto the arm of the recipient.Continue to 6 of 6 below.
+The beginning and ending ends of the bracelet will be used to tie the bracelet onto the arm of the recipient.